A networked project

 As the “Capital of Bourgogne wines”, Beaune is an obvious choice and offers a central point of influence.
 To the north, Chablis will highlight the unique richness of the Chablis and Grand Auxerrois winegrowing areas, while Mâcon will showcase the vines of the southern part of the Bourgogne region.

-The Cité des Vins in Beaune will be part of a 15-hectare urban planning project made up of the Cité des Vins and private structures, including a five-star hotel, a reception center, a shopping mall, and two restaurants.
+The Cité des Vins in Beaune will be part of a 15-hectare urban planning project made up of the Cité des Vins and private structures, including a luxury hotel, a reception center, a shopping mall, and two restaurants.
 The Cité des Vins will extend across almost 3,600 square meters.

 The Cité des Vins in Mâcon will involve the renovation and extension of the Maison Mâconnaise des Vins and the BIVB’s current Maison des Vins.
 The visitor area will cover some 1,900 square meters.

 In Chablis, the Cité des Vins will be created on the historic site of the Petit Pontigny cellars.
 These elegant monastic buildings will also be extended and the new site will cover around 900 square meters..

 The Cité des Vins in Beaune seeks to present the entire Bourgogne winegrowing region in all its glory.
 Those in Chablis and Mâcon will also present visitors with a general introduction to winegrowing in the region, but they will each more deeply explore their own territory, history, and wines in a complementary manner.
 Each region has its own powerful and unique identity – Chablis being linked to the Paris Basin via the Seine, and Mâcon shaped by its river connections to the south.

 - The Bourgogne region: Its history, its territories, and its traditions

 - The Climats: Our model of terroir winegrowing

 - The men and women who have shaped our vineyards and who bring life to the region